“No amount of self-improvement can ever make up for a lack of self-acceptance.” — Robert Holden

 Do you feel needy, fearful or insecure at times?

 Of course you do.

 Imperfection is the human condition.
-Each one of us is a work in progress.
+Every one of us is a work in progress.
 We’re all, as Jean Paul Sartre put it, “spectacularly flawed.”

 Self-acceptance comes from:

 - recognising that everyone, without exception, is messed up in some way or other (if anyone claims they’re sorted or in charge of their life, they’re kidding themselves!).

 - acknowledging and accepting your perceived failings.